IdoPeled8/IdoPeled8/README.md

 ## About Me

-- 🔭 I’m currently working on Multiplayer Card game using react for the frontend and .net core api for the backend.
+- 🔭 I’m currently working in Multiple open source projects.
 - 🌱 I’m continuously learning and exploring new technologies.
 - 💡 I enjoy working on both front-end and back-end development.
 - ⏳ In my free time, I'm passionate about learning new technologies, exploring AI, and gaining insights into the stock market and the economy.